It isn’t your imagination. The service is getting worse.

 The travel industry’s second-biggest fear, behind telling your friends about your lousy experience, is telling the government about your lousy experience.
 Why are they less afraid of the cops than your friends?
 Mostly because local, state and federal authorities stay out of the affairs of airlines, car rental companies, cruise lines and hotels.

 For example, if you write to the Department of Transportation with an airline complaint, chances are it will just acknowledge your letter and add it to its monthly report.
 It doesn’t have the resources to investigate every complaint.
 Still, you should tell them.
-(I have a list of every relevant regulatory agency on my site).
+(I have a list of every relevant regulatory agency on ).

 The reason: times are changing.
 There’s a move to increase the Transportation Department's Office of Aviation Enforcement & Proceedings budget $2.5 million next year, which could add 25 staffers to the division, and increase enforcement actions.
 In other words, the cops are on their way.